About Child Eyes

 Follow us on Twitter: @ChildEyesUK

-The Child Eyes campaign is run by Kirsty, Kathy and Claire and has a dedicated team of over twenty members.
+The Child Eyes campaign is run by Kirsty and Kathy and has a dedicated team of supporters.
 All work is voluntary.
+Any donations towards travel to meetings, printing, childcare (we all have children!) and events.

-Kirsty runs a family support charity in Carlisle.
-She is passionate about making changes to culture.
+Kirsty is a writer and works with families in Carlisle.
+She is passionate about making positive changes to culture.
 She has two children.
 Kirsty started the petition in March 2013 after repeated requests to retailers to protect children.

 Kathy is owner and founder of Local Mums Online in Surrey and SW London.
 She is committed to improving the negative influences that surround childhood.
 She is a busy mum of four children.
 Kathy began campaigning in 2012 to protect children from porn in public.